 Be realistic and be precise: you are only elected for 1 year to implement these promises, so you want to make sure they are achievable and believable.

-Look at the SU strategic plan and current policies on the pages to help you.
+Look at the SU strategic plan and current policies on the Student Voice pages to help you.

 Be SMART